 If you don’t regularly work from home and are feeling a little unprepared and worried about how to adapt to the change, this article will help you adjust and give you some guidance on staying focussed, healthy, and sane during unpredictable times.

-We have previously written about the practicalities of working from home, and you can read some great advice here, however, this article is focussed on helping you maintain your mental clarity and mental health if you are experiencing difficulties adjusting.
+This article is focussed on helping you maintain your mental clarity and mental health if you are experiencing difficulties adjusting.

 8 Steps to coping with disruption and change in your routine

 Having been self-employed for a number of years, I have firsthand experience of rapidly transitioning from a steady full-time office job to working at my makeshift home office and feeling like a fish out of water from the first few months.
 I struggled to adapt, even though it was new and exciting, and I quickly decided that I did not work well in isolation and joined a co-working space to be around people.
 So, here are a few things that helped see me through when I started working remotely.